IAA | All articles of statute

 Art.
 28. (1) The highest organ of the Academy is the Assembly, which performs the functions of a General Meeting of the Academy.
 All academicians, professors and corporations that are members of the Academy through their representatives constitute the Assembly.

-(2) The President convenes the Assembly once every three years.
+(2) The President convenes the Assembly once every two years.

 (3) The powers of the Assembly are to: